zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 information and then look at restricting access to these items.

 #### Fields
-A class field stores an attributed that associated with a class.
+A class field stores an attribute that is associated with a class.
 A class field is shared by all objects created by the class (using the new operator).
 If one object modifies a class field, another object created from the same class will "see" the new value.

 Within a class declaration, a class field is declared using the following
 syntax: